wazizian/wazizian.github.io/index.md

 <!-- Welcome to [Waïss Azizian](https://wazizian.fr)'s personal website! -->

 ### About
-I am a PhD student in applied mathematics in Grenoble.
+I am a PhD student in machine learning and optimization in Grenoble.
 I have the honour of having the amazing trio [Franck Iutzeler](https://www.iutzeler.org/), [Jérôme Malick](https://membres-ljk.imag.fr/Jerome.Malick/) and [Panayotis Mertikopoulos](https://polaris.imag.fr/panayotis.mertikopoulos/) as adviors.
 More precisely, I am at the [LJK lab](https://www-ljk.imag.fr/), which is part of [UGA](https://www.univ-grenoble-alpes.fr/).
 I had the chance to study at [ENS Paris](https://www.ens.psl.eu/) and to graduate from the [MVA master](https://www.master-mva.com/).

 ### Contact